castwide/solargraph/README.md

 ### The Legacy Server

 The server subcommand runs a local web server that listens for suggestion requests.

-Although this server will continue to be supported for the foreseeable future, updating to the language server is highly recommended.
+**Warning:** This integration method is very likely to be deprecated in the near future.
+Using the language server is highly recommended.

 ### Standalone Suggest